britton-rabweb/robot-framework-frontend-tests/README.md

 # robot-framework-frontend-tests
+in order to properly use these tests locally you will need to install robotframework and selenium2library

 basic frontend UI tests for post-dev QA testing

 at the moment this is written only for chrome, but the resource file could easily be edited or